axaneco/hvvclient/README.md

 ## Acknowledgements

-Thanks to Simon for proofreading.
+Thanks to Simon for proofreading this README.

 ## License